FontysVenlo/PRJ4-iOS-Doc/README.md

 ## Frontend

 ### URLSession and Alamofire
 The simple frontend app is to show how https request are done with *URLSession*.
 Besides what Swift offers, there is also the option to use a framework wrapping the URLSession functionality.
-One of the most widely used frameworks in this area is *Alamofire* for which there also is elaborated documentation (https://github.com/Alamofire/Alamofire).
+One of the most widely used frameworks in this area is *Alamofire* for which there also is [elaborated documentation](https://github.com/Alamofire/Alamofire).
 Groups are allowed to use this *Alamofire* instead of *URLSession*.
-This focus of this example is on *URLSession*.
+The focus of this example is on *URLSession*.

-Intro URLSession, URL, dataTask, Alamofire, Completion Handler/Closure
+For an introduction into iOS networking and an introduction of *URLSession*, *URLSessionConfiguration* and *URLSessionDataTask* as well as the *completion handler* we refer to a well done blog entry by Reinder [Networking In Swift With URLSession](https://learnappmaking.com/urlsession-swift-networking-how-to/).

-### Create GUI with button
+### Create the simple GUI
 The first step is to create a new iOS single view app.
-Select the Main.storyboard and add a button labelled *Get/Employees*.
-Do this via the *+* sign on the top right of the window.
+Select the *Most ain.storyboard* and add a button labelled *Get/Employees*.
+Do this via the *+* sign which is located at the top right of the window.
-Open the assistant editor via the menu Editor -> Assistant.
-Control drag the button to the ViewController.swift file just beneath the class declaration.
-Configure Connection: Action, name: getEmployees, type: UIButton.
-This defines the function getEmployees() which will be called whenever the button is pressed.
+Open the assistant editor via the menu *Editor -> Assistant*.
+Control drag the button to the *ViewController.swift* file just beneath the class declaration.
+Configure *Connection: Action, name: getEmployees, type: UIButton*.
+This defines the *IBAction getEmployees()* which will be called whenever the button is pressed.
 Inside the function body add *testGetEmployees()*.
 The only thing *getEmployees()* does is call the yet to be defined function *testGetEmployees()*.

 ```